chrismdp/chrismdp.github.com/pages/coaching.md

 }
 </script>

 <img alt='Chris Parsons' src='/assets/img/chris-headshot-2022-cropped.jpg' class='rounded-lg' style='margin: 0 0 1em 1em; float: right; width:200px'/>

-- Do you need help working with product, your board and your CEO?
+**Coaching first time/early stage CTOs and tech founders to cut through the noise, focus on what matters and test ideas within hours not months.**

-- Do you need help building the right technical architecture for your stage?
+- Need help working with product, your board and your CEO?
-- Do you need technical help with AI/LLM apps?
+- Worried about right technical architecture for your stage?
-- Do you want to know how to set culture and build a world class team?
+- Need technical guidance on your AI/LLM app?
-- Do you want to raise your next round?
+- Want to set culture and build a world class team?
-- Do you want to know exactly how to find problem/solution and product/market fit?
+- Unsure if you will progress enough to raise your next funding round?
-- Do you feel like you never have enough time to do all of this?
+- Want to know exactly how to find problem/solution and product/market fit?

-**Learn to cut through the noise, focus on what really matters, and test your startup ideas within hours, not months.**
+- Feel like you never have enough time to do all of this?

 {% include book-call-button.html %}